luismurao/smop/README.md

 we show how to run the MOP using the bioclimatic variables for the current time at 10 arc minutes and an climate change scenario.

-First, we downloaded the climatic layer for whole world and the current time at 10 arc minutes.
-Then, we downloaded the climate change layers.
-Finally, we run the MOP analysis in a parallel fashion using 20 cores.
+First, we downloaded the climatic layer for whole world for the current time at 10 arc minutes of resolution.
+Then, we downloaded the climate change layers at the same spatial resolution.Finally, we run the MOP analysis in a parallel fashion using 20 cores.

 ```R
 bio10_pre <- geodata::worldclim_global("bioc",res=10,path = tempdir())